audiobookshelf/audiobookshelf-i18n-updater/README.md

 # audiobookshelf-i18n-updater
 A GitHub action that validates the localization files are alphabetized and copies any missing keys from the English file.

+The script which copies missing keys ensures there is a newline at the end of each file to prevent the last line from being marked as a change whenever additional lines are added.

 ## Inputs

 ### `directory`